 Berry Growing Tip

 The following berries are self-pollinating and will produce without a neighboring pollinator.
 However, planting another berry plant nearby will increase their yield.
 More reason to try more than one!

 HOW TO GROW BLUEBERRIES IN CONTAINERS

-Award-winner with the bluest of foliage, gorgeous white flowers and a big crop of large, sweet berries on a compact shrub.
+Award-winner with the bluest of foliage, and gorgeous white flowers.
+Plus, a big crop of large, sweet berries on a compact shrub.
 Needs only 150-200 winter chill hours.
 Full sun.
 Up to 4 ft. tall and wide.
 Zones 6 – 10

 HOW TO GROW RASPBERRIES IN CONTAINERS